markvoortmanppu/appliedcomputerscience/pages/professional-homepage-competition.md

 * If you have an existing homepage you can simply improve it (no need to start from scratch).
 * It is **not** allowed to use any external tools or site builders such as Wordpress or Wix.
 * Libraries like jQuery, Bootstrap, etc. are certainly allowed.
+* Make sure to test your final homepage properly to make sure that everything works as intended.

+# Requirements

+* All Applied Computer Science and Information Technology students are eligible.
+* You need to host your professional homepage in your jail (if you do not have one yet, please request it).
+* Again, it is **not** allowed to use site builder but external libraries like jQuery and Bootstrap are permitted.

 # Judging